 EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy treatment developed by Dr. Francine Shapiro to help people heal from trauma.
 EMDR integrates elements of many traditional psychological orientations and is based on the concept of an Adaptive Information Processing model (AIP).
 The AIP model hypothesizes that there is an inherent information processing system in the brain that gets blocked when traumatic events occur, causing these events to get locked in the brain with the original picture, sounds, thoughts, feelings and body sensations.
 Whenever a reminder of the traumatic event comes up, those pictures, thoughts, feelings, and sensations can be triggered.
 It is believed that many emotional problems and disorders are manifestations of these unprocessed traumatic memories that are stored in the brain.
 EMDR works by helping the brain reprocess these traumatic memories, there by alleviating the emotional and psychological disorders.
 The effectiveness of EMDR is supported by several controlled studies and is the most researched psychotherapeutic treatment for PTSD (Post-Traumatic Stress Disorder).

 EMDR has been used with a wide variety of emotional and psychological problems including PTSD, anxiety, phobias, depression, attachment disorders, etc. Research studies have showed that positive results can be achieved by using EMDR.

-I offer sessions weekdays until 8 pm and on Sundays.
+I offer therapy sessions weekdays and neurofeedback options are available 7 days a week, depending on location.
 Sessions typically run 50 minutes, but may run 75 minutes for some intensive or family work.
 I accept most major medical insurance policies.
 I have a standard hourly rate but will make rare exceptions.